-I would like to take this opportunity to thank the Diabetes UK Conference team and all members of the organising committee, to include my Vice-Chair Professor Jeffrey Stephens, for their inspiration, support and hard work in putting such an excellent programme together.
-I would also like to thank all of our sponsors for their continued support in enabling Diabetes UK to deliver a world class conference.
+We hope that all delegates will find the programme to be relevant, stimulating and educational.
+In addition, we hope that the conference will afford a unique opportunity to network with colleagues across the diabetes spectrum to share knowledge and good practice.
+I would like to take this opportunity to thank the Diabetes UK Conference team and all members of the organising committee, to include my Vice-Chair Professor Martin Rutter, for their inspiration, support, collaborative thinking and considerable efforts to develop this year’s programme.
+I would also like to thank all of our sponsors for their continued support to enable Diabetes UK to deliver a world-class conference.

 On behalf of the Professional Conference Organising Committee and the Diabetes UK Conference team we look forward to meeting you in Glasgow.
 We hope you enjoy the conference and leave with a continued enthusiasm and passion for diabetes care.